-- 3.1 The following should be performed for each patient during an emergency response: - 3.1.1 A physical assessment and initiation of emergency first aid or basic life support as necessary (see page 47 "Routine Medical Care"). - 3.1.2 A First Responder form must be completed for every patient (exception: see page 159 "Multi-Casualty Incident EMS Response" and page 117 "Refusal of Service"). - 3.2 First Responders are held to the following standards during patient care: - 3.2.1 American Heart Association for CPR and Basic Life Support (including airway obstruction and ventilation techniques). - 3.2.2 Approved training program curriculum for emergency first aid. - 3.2.3 "START" or "JumpSTART" Triage for MCI. - 3.2.4 Alameda County Policy "Multi-Casualty Incident EMS Response" page 159 for medical management at a MCI. - 3.2.5 OSHA and CAL-OSHA for infection control. - 3.2.6 Alameda County EMS policies for protocols not covered by, or in addition to the above
+- 3.1 The following should be performed for each patient during an emergency response: - 3.1.1 A physical assessment and initiation of emergency first aid or basic life support as necessary (see page 49 "Routine Medical Care"). - 3.1.2 A First Responder form must be completed for every patient (exception: see page 153 "Multi-Casualty Incident EMS Response" and page 113 "Refusal of Service"). - 3.2 BLS/First Responders are held to the following standards during patient care: - 3.2.1 CPR & BLS for Healthcare Provider Course (AHA or approved equivalent) that includes inperson skills testing of the following: - → Single and multiple responder CPR for adult, child, and infant; - → AED utilization; - → Relief of foreign-body airway obstruction (choking) and ventilation techniques for adult, child, and infant - 3.2.2 Approved training program curriculum for emergency first aid. - 3.2.3 "START" or "JumpSTART" Triage for MCI. - 3.2.4 Alameda County Policy "Multi-Casualty Incident EMS Response" page 153 for medical management at a MCI. - 3.2.5 OSHA and CAL-OSHA for infection control. - 3.2.6 Alameda County EMS policies for protocols not covered by, or in addition to the above